projectara/greybus-spec/source/device_class.rst

 Greybus Battery Max Voltage Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery Max Voltage operation allows the AP to determine the maximum possible voltage of the battery.
+The Greybus battery Max Voltage operation allows the AP Module to determine the maximum possible voltage of the battery.

 Greybus Battery Max Voltage Request